Shane Ross has spent his political and journalistic career as a voice for individuals and minorities.

 In 2012, along with Nick Webb, Shane co-authored another bestseller, ‘The Untouchables’.
 Ross and Webb investigate the workings of lobbyists; judicial appointments; law firms and much more in a shocking indictment of modern Ireland.

-He is married to broadcaster, Ruth Buchanan, and they have two children.
+He is married to Ruth Buchanan, a noted broadcaster, and they have two children.